paulstatezny/book-notes/better_than_before_gretchen_rubin.md

 - Focus first on the Foundation Four (sleep, diet, exercise, and clutter)
 - Schedule leisure/bubble time, schedule/timebox coding hours for work, schedule all our needs like processing mail, family time, time to be alone, etc
+- Run an experiment to figure out whether I'm a public or private resolver
 - Monitor each habit
 - Find a way to work social pressure into each habit